 Diversity is not only central to anthropological research, it also benefits us all in our daily lives.
 Research has shown that diverse environments promote greater creativity and cognitive complexity, as well as comfort, compassion, trust, and respect.
-As is reflected in the Penn State College of Liberal Arts statement on Diversity and Inclusion, we strive to increase diversity and fully include members of underrepresented groups among students, staff, and faculty.
+As is reflected in the Penn State College of the Liberal Arts statement on Diversity, Equity, Inclusion and Belonging, we strive to increase diversity and fully include members of underrepresented groups among students, staff, and faculty.
 We are committed to creating an inclusive departmental climate that values a broad range of backgrounds, experiences, and perspectives—and to cultivate these values in our students.

 Student Funding Opportunities

 Our graduate and undergraduate students have been funded on diversity initiatives, such as the Ronald E. McNair Scholars Program for undergraduate students and Bunton-Waller Graduate Awards Program.
 These programs provide undergraduate and graduate scholarships, mentorship and professional development opportunities to members of underrepresented groups in order to foster academic excellence and support the development of successful careers in and beyond academia.

 International Students and Scholars

 We welcome international students and post-graduate research assistants, postdoctoral researchers, and visiting scholars.
 Find more information about university policies and requirements for incoming foreign nationals here.